Pune Airport: History

+Two aerobridges were commissioned in 2011.
+New conveyor belts and passenger facilities including a modern spa were also commissioned.
+An instrument landing system (ILS) has been proposed to ensure smooth takeoffs and landings even in deteriorated weather conditions.
 All the offices of the AAI and the Central Industrial Security Force will move to the new administrative block, creating more space in the terminal building.
 The building will also house a VIP lounge with independent access to the airport terminal building.
-The airport power sub-station near the entrance gate will also be shifted to the new building this freeing up more space for developing passenger amenities.
+The airport power sub-station near the entrance gate will also be shifted to the new building freeing up more space for developing passenger amenities.